jimmydburr/GaugeServer/README.md

-* GaugeServer
+# GaugeServer

 A unique view of server stats using low cost socket.io with node.js plus Google's data.visualization API.

-** Installation
+## Installation

 Simply git clone this directory somewhere

-** To Run
+## To Run

     node dataServer.js

-Then point your browser at http://localhost:8080
+Now point your browser at http://localhost:8080 and enjoy the show.